Krisstopher/Multi-currencyAccount/README.md

 ## Launch Instructions

-Run main.kt via the development environment or the console of your OS.
+Run src/Main.kt via the development environment or the console of your OS.

 ## Commands
 **add currency <currency>**: adds a new currency to the account.
 Name must not contain spaces